Self-Evolving Multi-Agent Systems via Textual Backpropagation

 \subsubsection{Local Optimization}

-While global optimization refines inter-layer interactions, local optimization fine-tunes agents and aggregation functions within each layer, adjusting their parameters based on detailed performance feedback.
-This targeted approach addresses inefficiencies and bottlenecks identified during execution, enhancing overall adaptability.
+While global optimization refines inter-layer interactions, local optimization focuses on improving the collaboration structure of agents within each layer, adjusting their nodes, edges, and prompts based on fine-grained performance feedback.
 The local gradient for each layer is computed as: where $\beta$ is a weighting factor that balances the influence of global optimization and layer-specific gradients.
-In $t$-th step, the aggregation function is updated as where $\eta$ is a step size parameter that regulates updates.
-Several additional techniques are incorporated throughout the pipeline.
-Figure~\ref{fig:static-dynamic} compares the full framework with a static workflow.
-Additionally, the appendix provides pseudo-algorithms and prompts used to obtain textual global feedback and local gradients.\\ \textbf{Momentum.} To improve stability, $\mathcal{ANN}$ employs momentum-based optimization, preventing sudden changes in agent parameters.
-The momentum-adjusted update rule is: where $\alpha$ is the momentum coefficient, controlling how past updates influence the current optimization step.\\ \textbf{Format Validation.} Ensures that all agent interactions comply with predefined communication protocols, maintaining system reliability and coherence.\\ \textbf{Performance Validation.} Regular performance assessments validate the efficacy of the optimizations, ensuring that each adjustment contributes positively to the system's overall functionality.
+At the $t$-th step, the agentic team is updated as: where the update is guided by the local gradient feedback, which provides suggestions to refine the structural configuration and prompt design of the current agentic team.
+The resulting optimized team $f_{\ell}^{t+1}$ integrates these improvements to enhance layer-level performance.
+Appendix~\ref{sec:pseudocode} provides pseudo-code and Appendix~\ref{sec:promptexample}.Prompt~\ref{prompt:4} provides prompts used to obtain textual local gradients. \textbf{Momentum.} To improve stability, $\mathcal{ANN}$ employs momentum-based optimization, preventing sudden changes in agent parameters.
+The momentum-adjusted update rule is: where $\alpha$ is the momentum coefficient, controlling how past updates influence the current optimization step.
+In essence, momentum provides the model with a memory of past optimization directions.
+As illustrated in Appendix~\ref{sec:promptexample}.Prompt~\ref{prompt:5}, it records how an agent team was previously adjusted (the previous adjustment direction) and combines this historical trajectory with the current feedback.
+By analyzing why the previous optimization failed to solve the present task, the framework refines the update direction, ensuring that new improvements build upon, rather than contradict, earlier progress.
+This helps the system maintain a clearer and stable sense of optimization direction across iterations.\\ \textbf{Format Validation.} It verifies that the updated structures conform to standard agent interaction formats, including proper edge definitions, variable references, and prompt templates, thereby maintaining consistency and reliability across the system.\\ \textbf{Performance Validation.} A validation agent evaluates the newly generated team against prior configurations, measuring structural similarity to prevent redundant designs and ensuring that each adjustment contributes positively to the overall functionality.